fintechexplained/InvestmentAgent/README.md

 # Multi-Modal Investment Agent

-A sophisticated AI-powered investment analysis system that processes earnings call transcripts, audio recordings, and stock price charts using Retrieval-Augmented Generation (RAG).
+An AI-powered investment analysis system that processes earnings call transcripts, audio recordings, and stock price charts using Retrieval-Augmented Generation (RAG).

 **Disclaimer:** This code is written for educational purposes only; readers should seek guidance from qualified professional advisors before making any investment decisions.
 Do not use it in a production environment.